Sulochana Manandhar: Early life and education

 She was born on 12 March 1955 in Jhochhen, Kathmandu.
 Her father died eight months after her birth.
 She was raised by her single mother.
 After receiving School Leaving Certificate, she started teaching children from Pode community, who were considered untouchables.
 She joined Ratna Rajya Laxmi Campus for her IA studies.

 While studying IA in Ratna Rajya Laxmi Campus, she started getting involve in various political protest.
 Astalaxmi Shakya was her college friend and a fellow activist.
-They both left college without receiveing any degree after being activally involved in politics.
+They both left college without receiving any degree after being activally involved in politics.
 They also studied Chinese language together.

 Political and literary career

 She played an active role in 1979 student protests demanding a multiparty democracy.
 She also joined the Nebico Biscuit Factory as a labourer and led a women-only protest demanding labour rights.
 During these protest, she wrote multiple poems and distribute it in the community to raise awareness among people.
 During Panchayat regime in Nepal, she was involved in various labour union and women right's protest.
 After the state started stamping down on protest during 1980, she had to go underground to hide from the government.

 Before going underground, she hid her poems in Astalaxmi Shakya's house.
-Shakya came from a influential family, so there was a less chance of a raid at her house but the state raided Shakya's house, found Sulochana's works and destroyed them.
+Shakya came from an influential family, so there was a less chance of a raid at her house but the state raided Shakya's house, found Sulochana's works and destroyed them.
 She stopped writing after that time for some years.
 She then moved to China alongside her husband who was studying medicine there.
 She resumed writing after returning from China.

 She chaired the first ever Mother Tongue Literature Department of Nepal Academy.
 In 2002, ten of her poems were translated into English by Manjushree Thapa for Nepali Times.

 She published a poetry collection titled Raat in 2014.
 The collection was translated in 2017 by Muna Gurung as Night and was published in the United Kingdom by Tilted Axis.
 The collection was republished in Nepal in 2021.